GasbaouiMohammedAlAmin/Email-Spring-Boot-Java-Using-REST-API-and-Swagger-Documentation/README.md

 # Email-Spring-Boot-Java-Using-REST-API-and-Swagger-Documentation

- spring boot java project which allows you to send an email using REST API , i also document this API with Swagger tool.
+ spring boot java project which allows you to send an email using REST API , i also document this API with Swagger tool. you can also use this project as mail bombing

 body POST REQUEST: